-During January speeding motor vehicles still remained a Neighbourhood Priority as a result of correspondence from residents, and engagement days in the Morpeth sector towns and villages, where concern was raised in relation to speeding motor vehicles travelling through the same towns and villages across the sector.
+During November road reassurance was identified as a Neighbourhood Priority as a result of correspondence from residents, and engagement days in the Morpeth sector towns and villages, where concern was raised in relation to speeding motor vehicles travelling through the same towns and villages across the sector.

-Of those checks, there were 3 warnings issued.
+Of those checked, there was 1 warning issued.

-In response to Community concerns Morpeth Neighbourhood officers have been tasked to provide high profile patrols at specific times in specific locations to:
+In response to the Community concerns Morpeth Neighbourhood officers have been tasked to provide high profile patrols at specific times in the specific locations to:

 - prevent anti social behaviour

 - enforce the law and deal with anti- social behaviour and criminal behaviour robustly

 - provide reassurance to the public that their concerns are taken seriously

 Officers have reported offenders around The Riverside to Operation Dragoon where their vehicles are targeted and checked for offences.